Bridget Brink: Career

-Ambassador to Slovakia
+U.S. ambassador to Slovakia

 President Donald Trump nominated Brink to become the ambassador to Slovakia.
 Hearings were held before the Senate Foreign Relations Committee on May 16, 2019.
 The committee favorably reported her nomination to the Senate floor on May 22, 2019.
 Brink was confirmed by the entire Senate via voice vote on May 23, 2019.

 Brink presented her credentials to President Zuzana Čaputová on August 20, 2019.

-Ambassador to Ukraine
+U.S. ambassador to Ukraine

 In February 2022, it was reported that President Joe Biden would nominate Brink as the United States ambassador to Ukraine.
 On April 25, 2022, Brink was nominated to serve in that position.
 Hearings took place on May 10, 2022, before the Senate Foreign Relations Committee.
 On May 18, 2022, the committee reported her favorably to the Senate floor.
 Her nomination process was fast-tracked and she was unanimously confirmed by the entire Senate via voice vote later that day.
-She presented her credentials on May 30, 2022, and took office during the 2022 Russian invasion of Ukraine.
+She presented her credentials on May 30, 2022, and took office during the Russian invasion of Ukraine.

 Russian invasion of Ukraine

-Brink has supported Ukraine throughout the 2022 Russian invasion of Ukraine.
-On July 22, Brink stated that the United States would continue to "support Ukraine for as long as it takes."
+Brink has supported Ukraine throughout the Russian invasion of Ukraine.
+On July 22, 2022, Brink stated that the United States would continue to "support Ukraine for as long as it takes".
 She made these statements after the White House announced they would send $270 million for military assistance to Ukraine.
 On July 26, she met with Jonathan Markovitch, the Chief Rabbi of Kyiv.
-In December it was reported that she had met with President Zelensky in person to securely coordinate his 9.5 hour visit to Washington, D.C. on December 23.
+In December, it was reported that she had met with President Zelensky in person to securely coordinate his 9.5 hour visit to Washington, D.C., on December 23, 2022.
+In April 2025, Brink made a social media post about a recent missile strike on Kryvyi Rih.
+Afterward, Brink received a sharp rebuke from Zelensky for omitting Russia's role in the strike.

+Brink announced her intention to step down as ambassador on April 10, 2025, effective on April 21.
+She reportedly chose to resign due to disagreements with the Trump administration, pressure from President Zelenskyy, and the toll of working in a war zone away from her family for nearly three years.
+Brink's resignation was seen as another upheaval amidst the State Department's reorientation away from Ukraine and towards Russia.